tkumar012/tkumar012.github.io/index.md

  I aim to combine insights from political science, development economics, and public policy to generate policy-relevant insights on the factors shaping the lives of urban residents across the globe.

 I completed my PhD in Political Science at the University of California, Berkeley in May 2020.
-I also hold an MA in Political Science from the University of California, Berkeley and a BA in Government and Economics from Bowdoin College.
+I also studied at Bowdoin College.